 TGbe Editor: please add a new subclause number here as follows:

+35.8.3.1 Rules for R-TWT scheduling AP (#15841,#16066,#18255)

 TGbe Editor: please revise the first few paragraphs in this subclause as below:

-If there is any R-TWT membership set up, the EHT AP shall announce the R-TWT schedule information by including Restricted TWT Parameter Set field(s) in the broadcast TWT element as specified in 9.4.2.199 (TWT element) contained in transmitted Management frames, which are specified in 26.8.3 (Broadcast TWT operation).
-The membership is setup either with its associated EHT AP, or with any nontransmitting AP that belongs to the same multiple BSSID set or co-hosted BSSID set as the transmitting AP.
-In a multiple BSSID set, the transmitted BSSID shall include all advertised R-TWT schedules for the transmitted BSSID and all nontransmitted BSSIDs in the same multiple BSSID set as described in 11.1.3.8.4 (Inheritance of element values).If the schedule does not have any non-AP member STA, or the schedule is suspended for all member STAs, the AP shall set the value to 0 (a.k.a. the schedule is idle); otherwise,
+(#15841,#16066,#18255)When there is any R-TWT membership set up with an R-TWT scheduling AP, the R-TWT schedule information shall be announced by including Restricted TWT Parameter Set field(s) in the broadcast TWT element as specified in 9.4.2.199 (TWT element) contained in transmitted Management frames as specified in 26.8.3 (Broadcast TWT operation):

+By the R-TWT scheduling AP if this AP does not correspond to a nontransmitted BSSID, or

+By the AP corresponding to the transmitted BSSID in the same multiple BSSID set if the R-TWT scheduling AP corresponds to a nontransmitted BSSID in the same multiple BSSID set.

+When an AP that does not correspond to a nontransmitted BSSID advertises an R-TWT schedule for its own BSS, it shall include a Restricted Parameter Set field describing the R-TWT schedule:

+With the Restricted TWT Schedule Info subfield set to 0, 1 or 2 following the rules below:

+If the schedule does not have any non-AP member STA, or the schedule is suspended for all member STAs, the value shall be set to 0 (a.k.a. the schedule is idle); otherwise,

-If the R-TWT schedule is for the BSS operated by the transmitting AP, the AP shall set the value to 2 to indicate the schedule is not available for accepting new membership due to resource constraints (a.k.a. the schedule is full), and otherwise shall set the value to 1;
+If the schedule is not available for accepting new membership due to resource constraints (a.k.a. the schedule is full), the value shall be set to 2;

+Otherwise the value shall be set to 1;

+With the Broadcast TWT ID subfield set to the TWT ID of the R-TWT schedule.

+When an AP corresponding to a transmitted BSSID advertises an R-TWT schedule for a nontransmitted BSSID in the same multiple BSSID set, it shall include both:

+A Restricted TWT Parameter Set field describing the R-TWT schedule in a broadcast TWT element carried in in the nontransmitted BSSID profile of the nontransmitted BSSID in the Multiple BSSID element:

+With the Restricted TWT Schedule Info subfield set to 0, 1 or 2, following the same rule as above,

+With the Broadcast TWT ID subfield set to the TWT ID of the R-TWT schedule

+And a Restricted TWT Parameter Set field describing the R-TWT schedule carried in a broadcast TWT element outside the Multiple BSSID element if the R-TWT schedule is active:

+With the Restricted TWT Schedule Info subfield set to 3,

+With the Broadcast TWT ID subfield set to 31.

+A Restricted Parameter Set field included in a nontransmitted BSSID profile in a multiple BSSID element shall not have the Restricted TWT Schedule Info subfield set to 3.

+When an R-TWT scheduling AP in a co-hosted BSSID set advertises an active R-TWT schedule, then all the other EHT APs in the same co-hosted BSSID set shall advertise the same R-TWT schedule:

+With the Restricted TWT Schedule Info subfield set to 3,

+With the Broadcast TWT ID subfield set to 31.

 An R-TWT scheduling AP that includes a Restricted TWT Parameter Set field in a broadcast TWT element shall set the Restricted TWT Traffic Info Present subfield of the Restricted TWT Parameter Set field to 0 if the Negotiation Type subfield of the TWT element is equal to 2.

-When advertising an R-TWT schedule, the R-TWT scheduling AP shall set the value of the Restricted TWT Schedule Info subfield as follows:

-If the schedule does not have any non-AP member STA, or the schedule is suspended for all member STAs, the AP shall set the value to 0 (a.k.a. the schedule is idle); otherwise,

-If the R-TWT schedule is for the BSS operated by the transmitting AP, the AP shall set the value to 2 to indicate the schedule is not available for accepting new membership due to resource constraints (a.k.a. the schedule is full), and otherwise shall set the value to 1;

-If the R-TWT schedule is for a BSS operated by a nontransmitting AP that corresponds to a nontransmitted BSSID in a multiple BSSID set or that belongs to a co-hosted BSSID set, and the schedule is not idle, the AP shall set the value to 3.

-NOTE—The R-TWT scheduling AP that receives a request from a non-AP STA to establish membership in an R-TWT schedule advertised by the AP with Restricted TWT Schedule Info subfield set to 2 might reject the request.
+(#15841,#16066,#18255)

+(#17083,#15933)